Signing your Contract of Sale.

 Property to be professionally cleaned by seller prior to settlement

-When the vendors vacate the property, they can leave it dusty and dirty so I highly recommend you request for a professional clean to be a part of your offer.
+Surprisingly the vendors are under no obligation to have the property professionally cleaned when they vacate, which means come settlement day they can leave the property dusty and dirty.
+I highly recommend you request for a professional clean to be a part of your offer to avoid any nasty surprises.

 Before the property settles, you will want to inspect the property to ensure it is in the same condition as you expected it to be.

-If there no services like power, water, electricity or internet already connected
+If there are no services like power, water, electricity or internet already connected

 Ask for access to the property to arrange connections once your home loan is unconditionally approved and you are going ahead with the purchase.